Six Appeal – Honda CBX1000 Cafe Racer

 A CNC programmer by trade, Michael turned these skills to a host of small cosmetic improvements you might miss at first glance – things like the 3D printed speedo housing, or the triple tree cover that holds the warning lights.
 Even most of the bolts are plugged with specially printed 3D caps.

-The end result is both muscular and sparse with an incredible attention to detail.
+The end result is both muscular and sparse with incredible attention to detail.
 Michael tells us he has a great sense of satisfaction knowing he’s put this Honda together from a collection of parts, and that he can spend hours just staring at it.
 I get the feeling, however, that this machine is best appreciated with that big inline six at full howl.

 Photography by Hathsin Photography | Story by Mik.